Skip to content

 Change Execution Policy Using PowerShell (Advanced)

-Then, type one of the following commands and press Enter to set the policy.
-Replace PolicyName with one of: AllSigned, Bypass, Default, RemoteSigned, Restricted, Undefined, or Unrestricted.
+Then, type one of the following commands and press Enter to set your desired policy.
+Remember to replace PolicyName with one of these options: AllSigned, Bypass, Default, RemoteSigned, Restricted, Undefined, or Unrestricted.

 Set-ExecutionPolicy PolicyName -Scope CurrentUser -Force